PASE stands for Plants, Animals, Structures and Events.

 A simple way to find out what new things people want to include in the project.

-Different ways to involve people in filling in the PASE form.
+Different ways to involve people in filling in the PASE sheet:

-Groups of people might like to fill in the PASE form as part of a creative event, taking it in turns to add a keyword to a category.
+Groups of people might like to fill in the PASE sheet as part of a creative event, taking it in turns to add a keyword to a category.

 It is helpful to have examples of what is possible available.
 People can’t suggest ‘community composting’ if they don’t know it exists…